MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

  - Generation 2 images
  - Generalized VM image
- - 127GB limit on VM image size
+ - 127 GB limit on VM image size
- - Requires Microsft Edge version 80 or higher
+ - Microsft Edge version 80 or higher

-For more information on how to create a generalized VM image in Azure, refer to the steps in [Upload a generalized Windows VHD and use it to create new VMs in Azure](/azure/virtual-machines/windows/upload-generalized-managed).
+Learn how to create a generalized VM image in Azure in [Upload a generalized Windows VHD and use it to create new VMs in Azure](/azure/virtual-machines/windows/upload-generalized-managed).

 ### Create an Azure compute gallery in Azure and add an image